Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting

 In the context of regression, we minimize the squared error loss.
 The linear quantile regressor (Linear QR) is a linear model trained to minimize the quantile loss

 where $\rho_\tau$ is defined in \cref{qrloss}.

 \paragraph{Random forest} In the context of regression and tercile classification, we train a random forests that use ensemble predictions, the spatial location, and additional climate features to form the feature vector $\bx_{t,l} = [u^{(1)}_{t,l}, ..., u^{(K)}_{t,l},v^{(1)}_{t,l},...,v^{(P)}_{t,l}, \mathbf{z}_l^{(1)}, \mathbf{z}_l^{(2)}]$ for all location $l$ and time $t$ pairs.
-One random forest is trained to make predictions for any spatial location. \new{The illustration for RF and its input's format is given in \Cref{fig:models_fig}(b): we train one RF model for all locations, and the spatial information is encoded as input features via PE vectors $\bz_l^{(1)}, \bz_l^{(2)}$.}
+One random forest is trained to make predictions for any spatial location.
+The illustration for RF and its input's format is given in \Cref{fig:models_fig}(b): we train one RF model for all locations, and the spatial information is encoded as input features via PE vectors $\bz_l^{(1)}, \bz_l^{(2)}$.

-In the context of quantile regression, we train a random forest quantile regressor (RFQR, \cite{RFQR:2006}), which grows trees the same way as the original random forest while storing all training samples.
-To make a prediction for a test point, the RFQR computes a weight for each training sample that corresponds to the number of leafs (across all trees in the forest) that contain the test sample and the training sample.
-The RFQR prediction is then a quantile of the weighted training samples across all leafs that contain the test sample.
-We show a figure representation of the RFQR in Section \ref{app:architecture}.
+In the context of quantile regression, we train a random forest quantile regressor (RFQR, \citet{RFQR:2006}), which grows trees the same way as the original random forest while storing all training samples.
+To make a prediction for a test point, the RFQR computes a weight for each training sample that corresponds to the number of leaves (across all trees in the forest) that contain the test sample and the training sample.
+The RFQR prediction is then a quantile of the weighted training samples across all leaves that contain the test sample.
+We show a figure representation of the RFQR in Section \ref{RFQR}.
 With this formulation, training a single RFQR for all locations is computationally demanding, so we train individual RFQRs for every location.

-\new{The RFs are often referred as the best off-the-shelf classifiers \citep{hastie2009elements} even using the default hyperparameters \citep{biau2016random}.
-Our cross-validation (CV) and grid search experiments show that the RFs hyperparameters have little impact on the accuracy.
-So, we use the default parameters for RFs from the Scikit-learn library \citep{scikit-learn}.}
+Random forests are often referred as the best off-the-shelf classifiers \citep{hastie2009elements} even using the default hyperparameters \citep{biau2016random}.
+Our cross-validation (CV) and grid search experiments show that the RFs hyperparameters have little impact on the accuracy, and thus, we use the default parameters for RFs from the Scikit-learn library \citep{scikit-learn}.